 - Action 3.3 Kindergarten, TK & Kinder Camp: In anticipation of expanded TK beginning with the 2022-23 school year, a Universal TK planning committee met during the 2021-22 school year, which included defining and developing curriculum and best instructional practices for 4-year old students. - Action 3.4 English Learner Services: English Language development (integrated and designated) and additional supports are provided to all English learner students through RUSD classroom teachers and English Learner staff (certificated and classified).
 At elementary and secondary schools, English learners are clustered to receive services throughout the day.
 Support staff was added to RHS to address the increased level of need.
 During the 2021-22 school year, a mid-year formative assessment per grade span based off of ELPAC domain task types were developed by EL staff and piloted across the District.
 These formative assessments will be utilized each December in order to better understand growth in English language development. - Action 3.5 EL Family Engagement: Two parent information nights specifically for EL families were provided with the following topics: how to navigate Schoology and dual immersion.
 Parent liaisons and translators are available at school sites, DELAC, ELAC, IEPs, and various other events throughout the school year.
 Language Line and Language World are also available for translation services.
 Parent liaisons worked directly with families to ensure a smooth transition into RUSD.
 These services will continue to expand during the 2022-23 school year. - Action 3.7 Academic Supports in English Language Arts (MTSS): RUSD returned to a high level of implementation of MTSS in the area of English Language Arts at the elementary level and middle and high schools added 1.0 FTE per school to supplement the previously established intervention courses and provide Learning Recovery.
 At elementary sites, a 1.0 FTE Learning Recovery Teachers were assigned to each school to supplement the previously implemented walk-to-learn intervention and extension model.
 Data teams met regularly to discuss student progress.
 At elementary sites, students in need of intervention were assigned to Tier II or Tier III intervention groups.
 In secondary schools, students were placed in support/intervention courses based on previous grades and assessment scores.
 Additional research based curriculum and professional development for teachers was implemented to ensure high quality instruction for students needing additional support.
-Implementation of MTSS at all sites also includes the hiring and retention of paraprofessionals to support students.
-RUSD is watching action 3.7 as a potential area for growth in future years.
-Although achievement scores on MAP assessment have reached pre-pandemic level (attributed to action 3.7), growth for student groups is lower than that for the all student group.
-For example, only 42% of socio-economically disadvantaged students met or exceeding their ELA growth target, as compared to 45% of all students. - Action 3.8 Increased Course Access: With the addition of the A-G implementation grant to the 2021-22 budget, an A-G improvement plan and learning loss mitigation plan were created, including the beginnings of a root cause analysis.
+Implementation of MTSS at all sites also includes the hiring and retention of paraprofessionals to support students. - Action 3.8 Increased Course Access: With the addition of the A-G implementation grant to the 2021-22 budget, an A-G improvement plan and learning loss mitigation plan were created, including the beginnings of a root cause analysis.
 This work will continue in the 2022-23 school with the creation of an expanded College/Career Readiness Improvement Committee.
 This committee will be looking at ways to increase A-G status and career readiness (CTE pathways). - 3.15 Transportation for Target Students: In addition to regular school-to-home transportation being provided for all unduplicated students in-need, RUSD also provided additional private transportation services to meet the increased number of students living in homelessness without access to a car.